rbrtsmith/js-snippets/README.md

 # js-snippets
 Short JavaScript snippets

+##Average
+A utility function that takes an array of numbers and returns the average value.

 ##Flatten
 A utility function that flattens an array with nested arrays into a single array.
 Example: